HigherOrderCO/Kind/README.md

 A minimal, efficient and practical proof and programming language.
 Under the hoods, it is basically Haskell, except purer and with dependent types.
 On the surface, it looks more like TypeScript.
 Compared to most proof assistants, Kind has:

 1. The smallest core.
 Check this [700-LOC](https://github.com/moonad/FormCoreJS/blob/master/FormCore.js) reference implementation.
+That's the whole type system!

 2. More powerful type-level features.
 Check [this article](https://github.com/uwu-tech/Kind/blob/master/blog/1-beyond-inductive-datatypes.md) on super-inductive datatypes.

-3. A collection of friendly syntax sugars that make it feel less scary.
+3. A collection of friendly syntax sugars that make it less scary.
 Check [SYNTAX.md](https://github.com/uwu-tech/Kind/blob/master/SYNTAX.md).

 4. A self-hosted implementation.
 Check it [here](https://github.com/uwu-tech/Kind/tree/master/base/Kind)!